Post Malone: 2020–2022: Collaborations, hiatus, and Twelve Carat Toothache

 On July 9, 2021, Malone released the single "Motley Crew" with an accompanying music video, featuring several guest stars, past collaborators and friends including Tommy Lee, Tyga, Tyla Yaweh and his manager Dre London.
 The music video was directed by Cole Bennett of Lyrical Lemonade.
 On November 5, Malone released "One Right Now" with the Weeknd, as the lead single from his upcoming fourth studio album.
 On January 26, 2022, during his cover story will Billboard, Malone revealed that his fourth studio album would be titled Twelve Carat Toothache.
 In April 2022, Republic Records relaunched Mercury Records with a new roster that includes Post Malone.
 On April 27, 2022, Post revealed that Twelve Carat Toothache would be released June 3, 2022.
 Malone released the album's second single, "Cooped Up" with Roddy Ricch, on May 12, 2022.

 On May 14, 2022, he appeared as a musical guest on Saturday Night Live and performed "Cooped Up" with Ricch, as well as an unreleased song titled "Love/Hate Letter to Alcohol", in which he was joined by Fleet Foxes.
 Malone had previously confirmed that he had worked with Fleet Foxes frontman Robin Pecknold on a song for the album.

-For the 2022 Chip 'n Dale: Rescue Rangers film, Malone covered the theme song from the 1989 television series of the same name, originally performed by Jeff Pescetto in the series and by The Jets in album releases.
+For the 2022 film Chip 'n Dale: Rescue Rangers, Malone covered the theme song from the 1989 television series of the same name, originally performed by Jeff Pescetto in the series and by The Jets in album releases.

 On August 12, 2022, the documentary film Runaway premiered on the Amazon Prime Video channel Freevee.
 It showed behind the scenes moments from the first leg of the Runaway Tour in 2019, as well as performances from some of the highlighted dates, such as New York City, Chicago, and the 2019 Posty Fest in Arlington.

+2023: The Diamond Collection and Austin

+In April 2023, Malone announced that he was working on a new album.
+On April 14, Malone released "Chemical", as the lead single from his upcoming fifth studio album.
+On April 21, 2023, Malone released The Diamond Collection, a nine-song compilation of his record-breaking eight RIAA Diamond-certified singles, along with the single "Chemical".
+On April 21, 2023, alongside The Kid Laroi, Malone appeared on "What You Say", the twenty-fourth cut of YoungBoy Never Broke Again's sixth full-length studio album, Don't Try This At Home.

+On May 16, 2023, Malone announced that his fifth studio album, Austin, would be released on July 28, 2023.
+On May 19, "Mourning" was released as the second single from the album.
+On July 14, the third single, "Overdrive", was released.
+On September 8, the fourth single, "Enough Is Enough", was released.
+On July 17, 2023, Malone collaborated with Noah Kahan on a re-released version of Kahan's single "Dial Drunk" featuring a new vocal from Malone.
+The song charted on the Billboard Hot 100, reaching a peak of number 25.